SIMPATICOProject/SimpaticoTAEServer/README.txt

 	5) Download the Stanford Tagger (full) from http://nlp.stanford.edu/software/stanford-postagger-full-2015-04-20.zip and unpack it into a folder of choice (ex: /home/user/stanford-postagger-full-2015-04-20).

-	6) [carol] Download the Stanford Parser from...
+	6) The version 3.7.0 of the Stanford CoreNLP is already available in the data pack.
+		- However, if you want to use a different version, you can download from http://stanfordnlp.github.io/CoreNLP/.
+In this case you will need to change the path to your CoreNLP version into the resources.txt file (corenlp_dir parameter).

 Running instructions:

 	1) In order to run a fully functional version of the SIMPATICO TAE server, you will have to run the following components:

 		- The Stanford Tagger server for English: Receives requests from the Lexical Simplification local server for tagging.
-		- [carol] The Stanford Parser servers...: Receives requests from the Syntactic Simplification local server for parsing.
+		- The Stanford Dependency Parser servers: Receives requests from the Syntactic Simplification local server for parsing.
 		- The Lexical Simplification local server: Receives requests from the main TAE web server for lexical simplifications.
 		- The Syntactic Simplification local server: Receives requests from the main TAE web server for syntactic simplifications.
 		- The main TAE web server: Receives requests from the web for Text Adaptation.